alexdrone/Store/README.md

 ### Middleware

-Any object that conforms to the `Middleware` protocol can register to the `Dispatcher`.
+Any object that conforms to the `Middleware` protocol can register to `ActionDispatch`.
 This provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 You could use middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.

 ```swift